MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-transfer-between-locations.md

 ---
 title: Transfer Items Between Warehouse Locations| Microsoft Docs
-description: Describes how to move stock from one place or warehouse to another, either with the reclassification journal or with transfer orders.
+description: Describes how to move inventory from one place or warehouse to another, either with the reclassification journal or with transfer orders.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual